Research Advisory Committee

 Frank M. Clark

 Frank Clark is President of the Chicago Board of Education.
 He is a member of the Chicago Bar Association, Commercial Club of Chicago, and Executives Club of Chicago.
 Clark is co-founder of the Rowe-Clark Math & Science Academy.
-He serves on the board of directors for Aetna Inc. and Waste Management, Inc., on the board of trustees of the Museum of Science and Industry, on the board of directors of the Big Shoulders Fund, trustee of The Lincoln Academy of Illinois, Chair of the RAND Corporation Social and Economic Policy Advisory Board, and President of the Business Leadership Council.
+He serves on the board of directors for Waste Management, Inc., on the board of trustees of the Museum of Science and Industry, on the board of directors of the Big Shoulders Fund, trustee of The Lincoln Academy of Illinois, Chair of the RAND Corporation Social and Economic Policy Advisory Board, and President of the Business Leadership Council.
 He is the retired chairman and chief executive officer of ComEd.

 Regina Benjamin, MD, MBA